 Non-Volatile Memory express, or NVMe, is connected directly to the PCIe interface.
-NVMe devices are available as PCI adapters as well as with a U.2 interface (form factor of a 2.5 or 3.5-inch hard disk).
+NVMe devices are available both as PCI adapters and with a U.2/U.3 interface (form factor of a 2.5 or 3.5-inch hard disk or as EDSFF).
 NVMe devices offer much higher throughput rates than SSDs, with lower latency.

-NVMe's based on PM and/or with a connection through PCIe 4.0 help solve memory bottlenecks in servers and help process higher data quantities quicker.
+NVMe's based on PM and / or with a connection through PCIe 4.0 help solve memory bottlenecks in servers and help process higher data quantities quicker.